cdh77/Z-polls/CONTRIBUTING.md

 python3 manage.py runserver
 ```

-Then enter the link provided by your terminal in your browser.
+Then enter the link provided by your terminal into your browser.

 To Create Super User (for exploring purposes):-